Turnout for horses: 24/7, part-time or not at all? Here are the pros and cons... - Horse & Hound

 What the British Horse Society says…

-The British Horse Society’s welfare education manager Emmeline Hannelly says: “Horses are herd animals and therefore prefer to live together in a social group which provides many advantages for them such as company, feeling of protection and mutual grooming.
+A welfare education manager from the British Horse Society says: “Horses are herd animals and therefore prefer to live together in a social group which provides many advantages for them such as company, feeling of protection and mutual grooming.

 “For young horses, having companions provides the opportunity for play and learning the etiquette of living in a herd.
 It is important to remember that horses should be treated as individuals and any signs of bullying, particularly during the winter when additional feed is given, is monitored to ensure it does not have a detrimental effect on the welfare of that horse.
 Donkeys have a strong need for socialisation and will often create strong bonds with their companions; they can subsequently become ill if separated.